-RESPONSE: Not required to answer per Penal Code - providing the following for information purposes
+RESPONSE: Not required to answer

-Please note that all major development projects are required to have a Water Supply Assessments under state law completed by the local water supplier to ensure the availability and adequacy of supplies before they are issued a water will-serve letter.
+A mechanism is already in place, all major development projects are required to have a Water Supply Assessments under state law completed by the local water supplier to ensure the availability and adequacy of supplies.
 As such, a "development moratorium plan" is premature, reactionary, and does not consider existing statutory mechanisms to limit development should water supplies be unavailable.

 In identifying the potential need for a development moratorium, the 2023 Orange County Grand Jury report fails to acknowledge that Orange County recently withstood a state-wide drought emergency without physical curtailment in deliveries nor mandatory water rationing.
-This is in large part due to water agency's past and ongoing investments in local supply projects.
+This is in large part due to water agency's investments in local supply projects.
 Orange County has one of the most diverse water supply portfolios in southern California and there are numerous new water supply projects (south Orange County potable reuse, Doheny desalination, etc.) and storage programs (such as SARCCUP) in the planning or implementation stages.

-The 2023 Orange County Grand Jury report also does not distinguish between development and re-development, which in some cases use less water than the development it is replacing due to changed land use types and contemporary efficiency measures.
+The 2023 Orange County Grand Jury report also fails to distinguish between development and re-development, which in some cases use less water than the development it is replacing due to changed land use types and contemporary efficiency measures.
 Additionally, every water supplier in Orange County has developed a robust response to water shortages through their Water Shortage Contingency Plan (WSCP).
 Water agencies have predetermined their shortage response actions, which allows for a progressive and appropriate response to shortage conditions of 50% or greater of their supply being interrupted.